ewerspej/epj.RouteGenerator/README.md

 ## Ignore specific routes

-There is a `[IgnoreRoute]` attribute that can be used to exclude specific classes from being included in the generated `Routes` class.
+Starting with [v1.0.4](https://www.nuget.org/packages/epj.RouteGenerator/1.0.4), there is an `[IgnoreRoute]` attribute that can be used to exclude specific classes from being included in the generated `Routes` class.
 This can be useful if you have a class that matches the naming convention but should not be included as a route for some reason *(e.g. non-abstract base classes)*:

 ```c#
 using epj.RouteGenerator;